 Employees and applicants have a right to reasonable accommodations based on disability.
-Such accommodations include but are not limited to, making facilities accessible, job restructuring and acquisition of special equipment.
+Such accommodations include but are not limited to, making facilities accessible, job restructuring, and acquisition of special technology or equipment.

-The Americans with Disabilities Act/504 Coordinator for the Department is Matthew D. Weldon.
+The Americans with Disabilities Act/504 Coordinator for the Department is Cheryl A. Burrell.

 The Department is committed to identifying and eliminating past and present effects of discrimination in employment.
 In order to achieve this, we will identify those classes of individuals which are underrepresented in our workforce, set goals and timetables for increasing our employment of those underrepresented groups and implement an Affirmative Action Plan of outreach, recruitment, training and other similarly designed programs.

-The Human Resources Administrator is responsible for ensuring that the program is coordinated within the Department of Labor and Training.
+The Chief of Equity and Equal Opportunity in collaboration with the Department of Administration Human Resources Administrator and Office of Diversity, Equity, and Opportunity (ODEO) is responsible for ensuring that the program is coordinated within the Department.